-Businesses along in the Maple Avenue districtscorridor primarily cater to Town and nearby residents, offering consumer-focused services and retail.
-Approximately 40% of the existing retail establishments fall under Neighborhood Goods & Services or convenience-based retail, with major anchors such as Giant, Fresh Market, and Whole
+Businesses along the Maple Avenue corridor primarily cater to Town and nearby residents, offering consumer-focused services and retail.
+Approximately 40% of the existing retail establishments fall under Neighborhood Goods & Services or convenience-based retail, with major anchors such as Giant, Fresh Market, and Whole Foods.

-Foods.
 Office spaces in the area are predominantly occupied by healthcare providers, including doctors' offices, acupuncturists, and other professionals serving the community's needs.
-These districts have also seen a notable concentration of financial institutions, with several national and regional banks maintaining a presence along Maple Avenue.